-(a) Bublic Bonefit

-(e) Public Benefit Organizations

-Organizations

-The following Public Renefit

-The following Public Benefit Organizations may apply for

-the exemption of property

-rates subject to producing a

-tax exemption certificate

-issued by the South African

-Revenue Services (SARS)

-as contemplated in Part 1 of

-the Ninth Schedule of the

-Income Tax Act, 1962 (No

-58 of 1962):

-(1) Health care institutions Properties used exclusively as a hospital,

-clinic and mental hospital, including

-workshops used by the inmates, laundry or

-cafeteria facilities, provided that any profits

-from the use of the property are used

-entirely for the benefit of the institution

-and/or to charitable purposes within the

-municipality.

-(2) Registered Welfare Properties used exclusively as an

-institutions orphanage, non-profit retirement villages,

-old age home or benevolent institution,

-including workshops used by the inmates,

-laundry or cafeteria facilities, provided that

-any profits from the use of the property are

-used entirely for the benefit of the institution

-and/or to charitable purposes within the

-municipality

-(3) Educational institutions Property belonging to educational

-(0) institutions declared or registered by law and

-not operated for gain.

-(4) Independent schools Property used by registered independent

-schools for educational purposes only.

-(5) Charitable institutions Property belonging to not-for-gain

-(5) Shartasis mottations institutions or organizations that perform

-charitable work.

-(6) Sporting bodies Property used by an organization whose

-to, oporting bodies sole purpose is so use the property for

-sporting purposes on a non-professional

-basis and not operated for gain.

-(7) Cultural institutions

-(7) Cultural institutions Properties declared in terms of the Cultural

-Institutions Act, Act 29 of 1969 of the

-Cultural Institutions Act, Act 66 of 1989.

-(8) Museums, libraries, art galleries and botanical gardens Registered in the name of private persons, open to the public and not operated for gain.
-(9) Youth development organizations Property owned and/or used by organizations for the provision of youth leadership or development programmes.
-(10) Animal welfare Property owned or used by institution/organizations for the provision exclusive aim is to protect birds, reptiles and animals on a not-for-gain basis.
+(ii) Registered Welfare institutions Properties used exclusively as an orphanage, non-profit retirement villages, old age home or benevolent institution, including workshops used by the inmates, laundry or cafeteria facilities, provided that any profits from the use of the property are used entirely for the benefit of the institution and/or to charitable purposes within the municipality (iii)Educational institutions Property belonging to educational institutions declared or registered by law and not operated for gain. (iv) Independent schools Property used by registered independent schools for educational purposes only. (v) Charitable institutions Property belonging to not-for-gain institutions or organizations that perform charitable work. (vi)Sporting bodies Property used by an organization whose sole purpose is so use the property for sporting purposes on a non-professional basis and not operated for gain. (vii) Cultural institutions Properties declared in terms of the Cultural Institutions Act, Act 29 of 1969 of the Cultural Institutions Act, Act 66 of 1989. (viii) Museums, libraries, art galleries and botanical gardens Registered in the name of private persons, open to the public and not operated for gain. (ix) Youth development (x) organizations Property owned and/or used by organizations for the provision of youth leadership or development programmes. (xi) Animal welfare Property owned or used by institution/organizations for the provision exclusive aim is to protect birds, reptiles and animals on a not-for-gain basis.

-11.2 Exemptions will be subject to the following conditions:
+(4) Exemptions will be subject to the following conditions:

-- a. all applications must be addressed in writing to the municipality in the prescribed manner or application form; - b. a SARS tax exemption certificate must be attached to all applications - c.
-The municipal manager or his/her nominee must approve all applications - Applications must reach the municipality before the end of October preceding the start of the new municipal financial year for which relief is sought; and - e.
-The municipality retains the right to refuse exemptions if the details supplied in the application from where incomplete, incorrect or false.
+- (a) all applications must be addressed in writing to the municipality in the prescribed manner or application form; - (b) a SARS tax exemption certificate must be attached to all applications - (c) The municipal manager or his/her nominee must approve all applications - (d) Applications must reach the municipality before the end of October preceding the start of the new municipal financial year for which relief is sought; and - (e) The municipality retains the right to refuse exemptions if the details supplied in the application from where incomplete, incorrect or false.